ElegantEngineeringTech/laravel-seo/README.md

 ![laravel-seo](https://repository-images.githubusercontent.com/845966143/6ff7437c-852d-41eb-8b2f-927551506a13)

 This package offers an extremely flexible and advanced way to manage all of your SEO tags.
-Unlike other packages that focus on the most basic and common tags, this one implements all the protocols.

 With this package, you will be able to implement: